sneusse/servus/README.md

 ### Goals

+* Small binary representation
   * Be able to encode immediate values from -2 -> 100
   * Be able to cache/reference values during (de)serialization
+* Have references
-* Have clearly defined extension points for
+* Have well defined extension points for
   * The spec
   * The encoder/decoders
 * Easy to implement
 * General purpose
+* Simple API (dump/load) like messagepack or json

 ### Maybe goals
 * Have schemas